-For the year ended 31 December 2017, the Group recorded a turnover of approximately HK\$166.9 million, increased by 20.1% from that for the year ended 31 December 2016 of approximately HK\$139.0 million.
-Total amount of toll fee revenue of the Expressway was about HK\$166.9 million, increased substantially by 39.5% from about HK\$119.7 million for the year ended 31 December 2016.
-Average traffic of the Expressway was about 576,000 vehicles per month, increased by 32.1% from about 436,000 vehicles per month for the year ended 31 December 2016.
-Average toll per vehicle increased by about 5.7% from about HK\$22.9 per vehicle for the year ended 31 December 2016 to about HK\$24.2 per vehicle for the year ended 31 December 2017.
+For the year ended 31 December 2018, the Group recorded a turnover of approximately HK\$204.5 million, increased by 22.5% from that for the year ended 31 December 2017 of approximately HK\$166.9 million.
+Total amount of toll fee revenue of the Expressway was about HK\$202.1 million, increased substantially by 21.1% from about HK\$166.9 million for the year ended 31 December 2017.
+Average traffic of the Expressway was about 774,000 vehicles per month, increased by 34.4% from about 576,000 vehicles per month for the year ended 31 December 2017.

 During the year, continuous improvement in the highway network system within the districts around the Expressway induced significant amount of traffic to the Expressway.
-The Hang-Rui Expressway (Hunan Section) "杭瑞高速(湖南段)", which opened to traffic in late 2016, connected the Expressway to the whole expressway network of Hunan province and induced new traffic to the Expressway.
-Since the maintenance work of the Wuhan Junshan Bridge "武漢軍山大橋" prohibited trucks using it to cross the Yangtze River, large number of trucks are introduced to the Expressway from August 2017.
-As a result, both the portion of truck traffic to passenger cars during the year and the average toll per vehicle of the Expressway increased.
+Opened to traffic during the year, Yue-Wang Expressway "岳望高速" is the southern extension of the Expressway and completed the whole vertical corridor to bring new long-distance traffic on the Expressway.
+In addition, due to the maintenance work of the Wuhan Junshan Bridge "武 漢軍山大橋", trucks were prohibited from using it to cross the Yangtze River, and then large number of trucks are induced to the Expressway.